helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

        -d container-registry.oracle.com/mysql/community-server:9.7.1
 ```

-Before continuing, follow the startup log to make sure that the database has completed startup:
+Follow the startup log and wait for MySQL to accept connections:

 ```shell
 docker logs -f mysql
 ```

-The connection settings are under `app.database` in `src/main/resources/application.yaml`.
-If MySQL runs on a different
-host or port, update the URL.
-Update the username and password there if you use different credentials.

 ## Initialize the Sample Schema (Required)

 > **Warning:** The following command drops the existing `POKEMON` and `TYPE` tables in the `pokemons` database,
 > including all their data, before recreating and populating them.
 It does not modify tables in other databases.

-Running `etc/schema.sql` is a prerequisite for the demo.
-When using the optional container setup above, this single
-command runs the local script as the demo user:
+When using the optional container, run the schema script as the demo user:

 ```shell
 docker exec -i mysql \